 The council will have 6 months from the date of a valid ATR to decide the outcome of your application.

-We have created a register of all the land and buildings owned by the council (xls 480KB).
+We have created a register of all the land and buildings owned by the council (pdf 2.2MB).
 If you have any questions or comments please contact your local Area Manager.